joanapinto/ai-lab/focus-companion/README.md

 - **Improved Profile Management**: Easy access to edit goals and review onboarding
 - **Consistent Design**: Unified styling across all pages and components
 - **Mobile-First Approach**: Better responsive design for all devices
+- **AI-Powered Insights**: Personalized analysis after each check-in based on user goals and patterns
+- **Seamless Onboarding**: Integrated multi-step setup that guides new users through goal setting

 ---